lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Standard CFA models are sufficiently identified when:

 1. A single factor model has at least three indicators.
-2. In a model with two or more factors, each factor has two or more indicators.There are some caveats and arguments:
+2. In a model with two or more factors, each factor has two or more indicators.
+There are some caveats and arguments:
    * Some recommend at least three to five indicators per factor to prevent technical problems with statistical identification.
    * In a recent SEM workshop, Todd Little indicated that optimal fit will occur when factors are *just-identified* with three items per factor.
      - Of course, three factors may be insufficient to represent the construct definition.

-Identification becomes much more complicated than this, but for today's models this instruction is sufficent.
+Identification becomes much more complicated than this, but for today's models this instruction is sufficient.

 ### Selecting Indicators/Items for a Reflective Measurement